Alhadis/OSC8-Adoption/README.md

 It was, however, not possible until spring 2017 for arbitrary text to point to URLs, just as on webpages. `GNOME Terminal` and `iTerm2` have changed this.

 ## Quick example

-Here's a simple command to try out the feature.
-The result should show the following text: [This is a link](http://example.com) that points to `http://example.com`.
+Here's a simple command to try out the feature:

 ```sh
 printf '\033]8;;http://example.com\033\\This is a link\033]8;;\033\\\n'
 ```

+Running this command in an OSC8-friendly terminal will display:

+> <samp><a href="http://example.com">This is a link</a></samp>

 ## Supporting apps